lossanna/RestoreNet/data/raw/README_rawdata.md

 `master-species_native.xlsx`
 - Adapted from the `Species_Definitions` tab of `Master.xlsx`.
 - Manually added the `Native` column based on USDA Plants databse, and did small corrections to spelling of scientific names.
-- I did not change any species codes, as they relate directly to the `Master` data.
+- I did not change any species codes, as they relate directly to the `Master` data (the original `subplot` and `2x2` data).

 `output-species1_subplot-codes-missing.csv`
-- List of codes included in the subplot data (`AllSubplotData` tab of `Master.xlsx`), but are missing from the the original master species list (`master-species_native.xlsx`).
+- List of codes included in the `subplot` data, but are missing from the the original master species list (`master-species_native.xlsx`).
 - Output written directly from R and edited in a new file.

 `output-species2_xlsx_lifeform-na.csv`